Eugen Bleuler

 Eugen Bleuler and Carl Gustav Jung

 In 1900, Bleuler supervised Carl Gustav Jung’s dissertation titled On the Psychology and Pathology of So-Called Occult Phenomena.
 In 1905, Jung had become Bleuler’s senior physician.
-Jung carryied out the famous Word Association Experiment providing the first scientific prove for Freuds psychoanalytical theory.
-Bleuler along with Jung and other psychiatrists working in Burghölzli created an important research group within the psychoanalytic movement.
+Jung carried out the famous Word Association Experiment, providing the first scientific proof for Freud’s psychoanalytical theory.
+Bleuler, along with Jung and other psychiatrists working in Burghölzli, created an important research group within the psychoanalytic movement.
 Besides Jung, who is renowned for his contributions to psychology, many of Bleuler’s students later achieved the title of professor themselves, such as Hans Steck, Max Müller, and Jakob Kläsi.
 Within these circles, social life was characterized by extensive professional exchange alongside strict moral norms, including a ban on alcohol consumption.
 Bleuler considered his contributions to the treatment of alcoholism as one of his most significant works.

 Eugen Bleuler and Sigmund Freud

 Sigmund Freud, an almost exact contemporary of Bleuler, lived from 1855 until 1939.
 The relationship between Eugen Bleuler and Sigmund Freud has been described as ambivalent.
 Although Bleuler was the first to introduce Freud’s psychoanalysis to a hospital environment, contributing to its academic recognition, he disagreed with Freud’s concepts.
 These included the meaning of libido and the relationship between psychological phenomena and sexuality.
-Bleuler found these concepts too premature to be accepted due to a lack of scientific proof.
+Due to a lack of scientific proof, Bleuler found these concepts too premature to accept.

 Dementia Praecox

 Bleuler redefined Emil Kraepelin’s clinical definition of dementia praecox as schizophrenia.
-Bleuler recognized the difference between dementia, an organic brain damage and schizophrenia, distinct psychiatric condition.
+Bleuler recognized the difference between dementia, an organic brain damage, and schizophrenia, a distinct psychiatric condition.
 In 1908 he published “Dementia Praecox: Or the Group of Schizophrenias.”

 Bleuler stated that